pycomm3 - A Python Ethernet/IP library for communicating with Allen-Bradley PLCs.#

 pycomm3 includes 3 drivers:

 This driver is the base driver for the library, it handles common CIP services used by the other drivers.
 Things like opening/closing a connection, register/unregister sessions, forward open/close services, device discovery, and generic messaging.
+It can be used to connect to any Ethernet/IP device, like: drives, switches, meters, and other non-PLC devices.

 This driver supports services specific to ControlLogix, CompactLogix, and Micro800 PLCs.
 Services like reading/writing tags, uploading the tag list, and getting/setting the PLC time.